aritrabiswas2004/novascript-source/README.md

 `randInt(min, max)` returns a random integer between min and max.

+`sum()` returns the sum of all numbers passed in the args.
+More support for this is soon to be added.

 ### User-defined Functions

 Functions can also be defined by the programmer using the `func` keyword.
 NovaScript supports taking function arguments and